 The LCCA add-on in InfoAsset Planner Tier 3 and above expands on all the core analysis that has already been performed in InfoAsset Planner by monetizing Risk and forecasting costs into the future.
 LCCA evaluates the cost to operate, maintain, repair and replace pipes – these are the Total Ownership Costs for a pipe.
 By doing so, users have the ability to strategically evaluate the optimal time for intervention, from an economic standpoint.

 Note: This is a long helpfile page.
-We suggest using the links on the right to navigate.
+We suggest using the links below to navigate.

 Requirements for a Successful LCCA Model